Blood Pressure Treatment to Reduce Risk of Dementia

 Researchers believe that toxins and byproducts accumulate in the perivascular spaces of your brain, contributing to the development of dementia.
 Your heartbeat drives pulsations in your cerebral arteries that help clear these toxins and byproducts.
 However, over time blood pressure can cause arteries to stiffen, interfering with the ability of the arteries to remove toxins and byproducts.

 Looking for a primary care physician?
-Physicians in MDVIP-affiliated practices can customize a wellness plan for you that includes preventing and controlling high blood pressure.
+Physicians in MDVIP-affiliated practices can customize a wellness plan for you that includes helping to prevent and control high blood pressure.
 Find an MDVIP affiliate near you and begin your partnership in health »